E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Contribute to open-source projects or industry standards

 Astiva detects authority gaps in your content by comparing your citation profile against competitors who are getting more AI mentions.
+For a complete tactical breakdown of off-site authority building, including Reddit, review platforms, and Wikipedia, see our guide on how to get mentioned by AI assistants.

-E-E-A-T Pillar 4: Trustworthiness – Schema and Transparency
+E-E-A-T Pillar 4: Trustworthiness

 Trustworthiness is the foundation that holds the other pillars together.
 AI systems flag content with missing attribution, outdated information, or inconsistent details across the web.